 9.3.1 Using the WFC3 Grisms

-The normal method for taking WFC3 slitless spectra is to take a pair of images, one direct and one dispersed, of each target field, with no shift in position between the two.
+The normal method for taking WFC3 slitless spectra is to take a pair of images, one direct and one dispersed, of each target field, without a shift in position between the two.
 The direct image provides the reference position for the spectrum and thus sets the pixel coordinates of the wavelength zero point on the dispersed image.

 The WFC3 UVIS and IR grisms have some unique properties that result in different types of issues associated with data for the two different channels.
 These are discussed in more detail below.
-There are, however, some common issues associated with all grism observations, which we highlight here.
+Some common issues associated with all WFC3 grism observations are highlighted here.

 The brightest objects produce spectra that can extend far across the detector.
 This is especially problematic for the UVIS G280 grism, where the relative throughput of the higher spectral orders is significant.
 These spectra provide a strong source of contamination for fainter sources.
 In addition, the higher order spectra are increasingly out of focus and thus spread in the cross-dispersion direction.
 Bright stars also produce spatially extended spectra formed by the wings of the PSF.